 Throughout the centuries there has been a fruitful and mutually inspiring interaction between physics and mathematics.
 A similarly fruitful and exciting interaction has existed right from the start between computer science and mathematics.
 This ranges from the use of mathematics to model the foundations and explore the potentials and limits of computer science to the use of computers to help solve mathematical problems with a discrete component.
 This Research Master Program places itself squarely on this exciting and quickly developing interdisciplinary edge of deep theoretical developments.

-Students of this master programme are intended to obtain a broad knowledge and understanding over a wide range of material in mathematics and theoretical computer science, bringing them in contact with the research frontier of the field.
-The curriculum consists of both lectures (with exercise classes) and of research projects, which are organized in the MFoCS Research Seminar and a large Master Thesis project.
+For this master specialisation we invite students with a bachelor in mathematics or computer science that have a strong mathematical background and theoretical interests.
+The programme intends to provide broad knowledge and understanding over a wide range of material in mathematics and theoretical computer science, bringing students in contact with the research frontier of the field.
+The curriculum consists of both lectures (with exercise classes) and of research projects, which are organized in the MFoCS Research Seminar and a Master Thesis project.
 There is a possibility to spend part of the master programme abroad.